 In 2006, wanting to do something different, yet wanting to reflect one of our area’s strongest assets and industries, the committee decided on wine barrels.
 That year, 29 artists used wine barrels for their “canvas”.
 The 2006 Wine Barrels on Parade display on the sidewalks of Main Street was a great success.

 In 2007, largely due to the input of one of our great committee members, Paige Vansickle, we tried two-dimensional artwork for the first time.
-We solicited local artists to paint 30” by 60” canvas banners that would be displayed on lampposts along Main Street.
+We solicited local artists to paint 30” by 60” canvas banners that would be displayed on light poles along Main Street.
 27 beautifully-painted banners were displayed for the 2007 Banners on Parade.

 The success of the banners in 2007 helped the committee decide on canvas banners again for 2008.
 We had 30 beautiful artistic banners displayed along Placerville’s Historic Main Street during the 2008 Banners on Parade and in 2009, we again had banners that 34 artists created and were displayed on Main Street for the 2009 Banners on Parade.